 - WAT-1.
 Occupant Amenity Water.
 This credit relates to the efficiency of the water fittings provided and the availability of any non-potable water sources.
 The development will be provided with highly water efficient fittings including dual flush toilets and low-flow taps and showerheads.
-Recycled water from the precinct recycled water plant will be pumped to the building to the apartments via a third-pipe supply network for flushing toilets, use in washing machines and irrigation. - WAT-3.
+Recycled water from the precinct recycled water plant will be pumped to the building to the apartments via a third-pipe supply network for flushing toilets and irrigation.
+Consideration is also being given to the use of recycled water in washing machines. - WAT-3.
 Landscape Irrigation.
 The communal landscaped areas will be designed to minimise water consumption.
 Water to be supplied for irrigation purposes will be recycled water from the precinct plant.
-It is also proposed to provide recycled water to laundry taps within apartments to enable any private balcony landscape to be irrigated using recycled water.
+It is also proposed to reticulate recycled water to any private balcony landscaping. - WAT-4.
+Heat Rejection Water.
+Cooling to apartments will be provided by the district central cooling plant.
+This cooling plant utilises harbour heat rejection and therefore does not rely on any water based heat rejection technologies.